Marker commemorating Junaluska community unveiled

 “I thank God that there’s been so many that have come from the Junaluska community that have been my mentors,” Mathes said.
 “So many godly men and women make up the Junaluska community here in Boone that have certainly touched so many lives across this great world.”

-Boone Historic Preservation Commission Chair Eric Plaag was the next to speak, detailing some of the Junaluska community’s history and noting that the ceremony taking place on Juneteenth was no coincidence.
+Boone Historic Preservation Commission Chair Eric Plaag was the next to speak, detailing some of the Junaluska community’s history and noting that the ceremony taking place on Juneteenth was not a coincidence.

 “Juneteenth festivities have long celebrated not only Black independence, but also Black culture, Black history and Black pride,” Plaag said of the holiday, which commemorates the news of emancipation reaching slaves in Galveston, Texas, in 1865, two years after slavery had been abolished in the United States.
 “But, it would be a mistake to assume that the freedom of 1865 for the Black and mixed-race residents of the Junaluska hillside meant freedom as most of us understand that word today.
 Freedom in 1865 was not the same as equality and certainly not the same as equity.
 Freedom itself was not a great leveler.
 Freedom from enslavement did not, in and of itself, undo the effects of the preceding 246 years of chattel slavery on American shores.
 Another 156 years later, I’d argue that those effects still linger in the present day experiences of many people of color, including those living right here in Boone.”